AdityaS1426/DebugDataBandits/README.md

 RET - Return a car.

-***How to run Atharva's code***
+## How to Run GradingSystem & AttendanceSystem

-Primarily based on user input
+These programs are primarily based on user input.

+###### Grading System

+- Enter in the student's test scores for all 4 tests.
+- The program will compute the average.
+- This will be printed on the screen.

+###### Attendance System
+- If the student attended the class, enter "1".
+- If the student was absent, enter "0".
-Grading System: Enter in student's test scores for all 4 tests, will computer average and corresponding grade Attendance System: If present enter in 1, If absent enter in 0, total number for 5 days will result in different outputs (i.e. You have 1 or more absences).
+- The total number for five days will result in different outputs.
+(Ex.
+You have 1 or more absences.)